solana-labs/solana-program-library/docs/src/stake-pool.md

 * staker: adds and removes validators to the pool, rebalances stake among validators
 * user: provides staked SOL into an existing stake pool

-In its current iteration, the stake pool only processes totally active stakes.
-Deposits must come from fully active stakes, and withdrawals return a fully active stake account.
+In its current iteration, the stake pool accepts active stakes or SOL, so deposits may come from either an active stake or SOL wallet.
+Withdrawals, on the other hand, only return a fully active stake account, except in certain exceptions.

-This means that stake pool managers, stakers, and users must be comfortable with creating and delegating stakes, which are more advanced operations than sending and receiving SPL tokens and SOL.
+This means that stake pool managers and stakers must be comfortable with creating and delegating stakes, which are more advanced operations than sending and receiving SPL tokens and SOL.
 Additional information on stake operations are available at: